 Can I count a Freshman Seminar toward a requirement in History and Literature?

-Yes, but you must Petition and submit the syllabus.
-The course will be marked “1C” on your transcript, but it will not factor in your concentration grade point average.
+Yes, but you must petition the course and submit the syllabus.
+Because freshman seminars are graded SAT or UNSAT, it will not factor in your concentration grade point average.

-If I take more than the required half-courses in my field, can I choose which ones count for concentration credit?
+If I take more than the required courses in my field, can I choose which ones count for concentration credit?

 How can I arrange an independent study within History & Literature?